-- Note: Good Manufacturing Practices for pharmaceutical products: main principles as given in Part I of this Schedule shall be complied with, mutatis mutandis, for the manufacture of Topical Products i.e. External Preparations (Creams, Ointments, Pastes, Emulsions, Lotions, Solutions, Dusting powders and identical products used for external applications).
-In addition to these requirements, the following specific requirements shall also be followed, namely: - - 1.
-The entrance to the area where topical products are manufactured shall be through a suitable airlock.
-Outside the airlock, insectocutors shall be installed.
+Note.- Good Manufacturing Practices for pharmaceutical products: Main principles as given in Part I shall be complied with, mutatis mutandis, for the manufacture of Topical Products i.e., External Preparations (Creams, Ointments, Pastes, Emulsions, Lotions, Solutions, Dusting powders and identical products used for external applications).
+In addition to these requirements, the following specific requirements shall also be followed, namely:-

-- 2. The air to this manufacturing area shall be filtered through suitable filters and shall be air-conditioned.
-The HVAC system shall be in place. - 3.
-The area shall be fitted with an exhaust system of suitable capacity to effectively remove vapours, fumes, smoke or floating dust particles. - 4.
-The equipment used shall be designed and maintained to prevent the product from being accidentally contaminated with any foreign matter or lubricant. - 5.
-Suitable cleaning equipment and material shall be used in the process of cleaning or drying the process equipment or accessories used. - 6.
-Water used in compounding shall be Purified Water IP. - 7.
-Powders, whenever used, shall be suitably sieved before use. - 8.
-Heating vehicles and a base like petroleum jelly shall be done in a separate mixing area in suitable stainless steel vessels, using steam, gas, electricity, solar energy etc. - 9.
-A separate packing section may be provided for primary packaging of the products. - Production facility operating on re-circulated plus ambient air, where potential for cross-contamination exists: Primary plus secondary plus tertiary filters (e.g.EN779 G4 plusF8 plusEN1822 H13 filters) (for full fresh air system, without recirculation, G4 and F8 or F9 filters are acceptable).
+- (1) The entrance to the area where topical products are manufactured shall be through a suitable airlock.
+Outside the airlock, insectocutors shall be installed. - (2) The air to this manufacturing area shall be filtered through suitable filters and shall be air-conditioned.
+The HVAC system shall be in place. - (3) The area shall be fitted with an exhaust system of suitable capacity to effectively remove vapours, fumes, smoke or floating dust particles. - (4) The equipment used shall be designed and maintained to prevent the product from being accidentally contaminated with any foreign matter or lubricant. - (5) Suitable cleaning equipment and material shall be used in the process of cleaning or drying the process equipment or accessories used. - (6) Water used in compounding shall be Purified Water IP. - (7) Powders, whenever used, shall be suitably sieved before use. - (8) Heating vehicles and a base like petroleum jelly shall be done in a separate mixing area in suitable stainless steel vessels, using steam, gas, electricity, solar energy, etc. - (9) A separate packing section may be provided for primary packaging of the products.

+For production facility operating on re-circulated plus ambient air, where potential for cross-contamination exists: Primary plus secondary plus tertiary filters (e.g., EN779 G4 plus F8 plus EN1822 H13 filters) (for full fresh air system, without recirculation, G4 and F8 or F9 filters are acceptable).